How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

 We’ve just explored, in some depth, what agencies get wrong about SaaS clients and what SaaS clients miss out when they’re working with a new marketing agency.

-But before we explain our process for building successful relationships with our clients, let’s just pause and dive into why the first 100 days are so important.
+But before we explain our process for building successful relationships with our clients, let’s dive into why the first 100 days are so important.

-When an agency onboards clients, they’re setting the tone for the entire relationship and ultimately setting the client up for success or failure.
-If it’s done right clients will ramp up faster (even if it feels slow at first) and hit their goals
+When an agency onboards clients, they’re setting the tone for the entire relationship and it often determines whether the partnership will be a success or failure.

-More often than not, this is the fault of the agency for overpromising and underdelivering.
-Or else, the client’s expectations were not challenged or managed by the agency.
+More often than not, this is the fault of the agency as they likely failed to:

 The peril here is two way: